chef-boneyard/chef-web-docs-2016/chef_master/source/install_server_pre.rst

    :widths: 60 420
    :header-rows: 1

-   * - User Account
+   * - User Accounts
      - Description
    * - ``opscode``
      - The user name under which services will run.
    * - ``opscode-pgsql``
      - The user name for |postgresql|.
 (This is only required on the back end servers in a high availability setup.)

 The following group accounts are required:

 .. list-table::
    :widths: 60 420